 Mindfulness in Taoist Thought

 Taoist mindfulness takes a different route compared to modern mindfulness practices.
 Instead of focusing on structured meditation or controlling thoughts, it encourages "sitting and forgetting" - a practice centered on letting go of attachments and distractions [2].
 The goal isn't to reach a specific mental state but to naturally align with the Tao.
+This approach views mindfulness as something innate, not something you need to work hard to achieve.
+It ties back to the concept of Wu Wei, which promotes finding peace by releasing effort and simply allowing things to unfold [2].

 Mindfulness Exercises for Stress Relief